Frequently Asked Questions

 (If a rabbit is not placed by approximately four years of age, he or she becomes a permanent member of the Hot Cross Buns family.)

-Because of this, we work best with families who are open to considering both adults and babies, and who are willing to focus on temperament and fit rather than age alone.
+We work best with families who are open to focusing on temperament and long-term fit rather than age alone.

 Placement Process